-Performance Measurement Framework for POA 4: Timely Filing of Tax Declarations Indicator Dimension Score Scoring Criteria Dimension 4: The number of PAYE withholding declarations filed by employers by the statutory due date as a percentage of the number of PAYE declarations expected from registered employ- A The ratio is 90 percent and above. ers, i.e. expressed as a ratio: Number of PAYE declarations filed by the due date Number of PAYE w/holding docs expected from registered employers (Using data gathered in Questionnaire Table 8 ("On-time Filing of PAYE Withholding Declarations Filed by Employers")). В The ratio is 75 percent and above up to 90 percent. С The ratio is 50 percent and above up to 75 percent.
-D The requirements for a 'C' rating or higher are not met.
-OR The information available to the TADAT assessors is insufficient to allow an assessment to be made (e.g., the level of performance is unknown because the tax administration is unable to produce the necessary data to compute the on-time filing rate of PAYE declarations-this indicates deficiencies in the tax administration's management information systems and performance monitoring practices).
-P4-11 Use of electronic filing facilities Dimension .
-The extent to which tax declarations are filed electronically.
-(Using data gathered in Questionnaire Table 9 ("Use of Electronic Services")).
-A (i) At least 85 percent of declarations are filed electronically for each of the core taxes.
-Scoring method M1 (ii) All large taxpayers file core tax declarations electronically. В (i) At least 70 percent of declarations are filed electronically for each of the core taxes. (ii) At least 80 percent of large taxpayers file core tax declarations electronically. С At least 50 percent of declara- tions are filed electronically for at least two core taxes.
-D The requirements for a 'C' rating or higher are not met.
+MEASUREMENT Performance Measurement Framework for POA 4: Timely Filing of Tax Declarations Indicator Dimension Score Scoring Criteria (iii) Same as A(v). С (i) Same as A(i), (ii) and (iii). (ii) Documented procedures are in place and include filing-enforcement follow-up within 21 days of due date (e.g. contacting the taxpayers directly, taking into account the circumstances and the taxpayers filing history, issuing demand notices, and issuing assessments of estimated tax liability and late filing penalty).
+D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.
+P4-14 Use of electronic filing facilities Scoring method ilities filed electronically.
+A (i) At least 85 percent of declarations are filed electronically for each of the core taxes. (ii) All large taxpayers file core tax declarations electronically.
+M1 В (i) At least 70 percent of declarations are filed electronically for each of the core taxes. (ii) At least 80 percent of large taxpayers file core tax declarations electronically. С At least 50 percent of declarations are filed electronically for at least two core taxes.
+D The requirements for a 'C' rating or higher are not met OR Evidence to objectively assess the dimension is either insufficient or unavailable.

 VII.
-Performance Outcome Area 5: Timely Payment of Taxes
+Performance Outcome Area 5 Timely Payment of Taxes